hyunghung/README-Generator/README.md

   Me, myself and I

   ## Tests
-  My personal computer ran all the test until the formatting was correct
+  My personal computer ran all the test until the formatting was correct.

   ## Questions
   For additional questions, feel free to reach out via GitHub or email: